Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 We could possibly make future changes backword compatible by implementing a remove-all, re-add all function but right now this does not exist yet so be warned nonetheless.

+There does not seem to be a clean way to detect whether a file was created by an older version of elfin-ui, and whether or not the older version is incompatible.

 # Usage
 All functionalities of the Elfin UI addon are accessed via what Blender calls "operators".